-WUHAN INSTITUTE OF BIOLOGICAL PRODUCTS’s INACTIVATED VACCINE, WUHAN, CHINA
+WUHAN INSTITUTE OF BIOLOGICAL PRODUCTS (CHINA) - INACTIVATED VACCINE

-BEIJING INSTITUTE OF BIOLOGICAL PRODUCTS’ INACTIVATED VACCINE, BEIJING, CHINA
+BEIJING INSTITUTE OF BIOLOGICAL PRODUCTS (CHINA) - INACTIVATED VACCINE

 Like the Wuhan Institute, this institute also belongs to China’s state-run Sinopharm Group, and is working on this vaccine with the Chinese Center for Disease Control and Prevention.